MKerbleski/sticky/README.md

 a notes app that doesn't suck

+SECURITY
+ -- portions of this site are publicly asscessable, the idea is that you can share notes with people that can view without making an accound.
+Much like twitter, youtube, or google docs.
+Viewing is the only action that can be taken without a security token, all other actions need a security token.

 KNOWN BUGS / TODO
     -- note cannot be dropped on itself or the channel that it is on -- when user starts sign in process, start counter to query api every 1 second and refresh page when authenticated -- modify user api settings to create sync buttonn. step 1 , step 2 -- add user email and two passwords to sign up and name -- make everything redux
+    -- theme settings with styled components
+    -- enable quill
+    -- build out documentation

 FUTURE FEATURES
     -- colors for notes